Science Meets Parliament section is under construction. Please stay tuned for Science Meets Parliament 2019!!

-Science Meets Parliament is a pilot project that aims to bring ten to fifteen scientists to the Hill for professional development and one-on-one meetings with MPs.
-We endeavour to make this milestone project an annual event that brings scientists working in Canada to the House of Commons to meet with Members of Parliament and Senators, attend House and Senate committee meetings, discuss scientific research, and gain familiarity with the political process of policy-making.
+Science Meets Parliament is presented as a pilot project this year.
+We endeavour to make this milestone project an annual event that brings scientists working in Canada to Parliament Hill in order to meet with Members of Parliament and Senators, attend House and Senate committee meetings, discuss scientific research, and gain familiarity with the political process.

-The Canadian Science Policy Centre outlined the plan for Scientists on the Hill on page 11 of the Five-Year Strategic Plan (2018-2023) as a mechanism to connect communities of science policy to foster dialogue and enhance mutual understanding.
+The Canadian Science Policy Centre outlined the plan to bring Scientists on the Hill in our Five-Year Strategic Plan (2018-2023), mainly as a mechanism to connect the two communities of scientists and politicians, foster dialogue, and enhance mutual understanding.

-This program is modeled on the program run by Science and Technology Australia now in its 19th year.
+This program is modeled on the acclaimed program run by Science and Technology Australia, now in its 19th year.
 You can find more information about the Science and Technology Australia’s Science Meets Parliament event by clicking here.
 We are grateful to our Australian colleagues for allowing us to adopt the name and model.

 Scientists and politicians desire a mechanism to build close and resilient connections.
-Strengthening evidence-based decision-making is among the priorities of this government and requires systematic connectivity between scientific and policy-making communities.
-This project will help to generate an ongoing channel of connectivity between the two communities.
+Strengthening evidence-informed decision-making requires systematic connectivity between the scientific and legislative communities.
+This program will help to create an open and ongoing channel between the two communities.

-Provides the opportunity to interact with researchers driving science and innovation,
+Interact with researchers driving science and innovation in Canada

-To learn about the organization, rationale, and motivations of decision-making in parliament procedures.
+Learn about the organization, rationale, and motivations of decision-making in Parliamentary procedures.

-CSPC will oversee the application process and select the final Delegates based on applicant diversity in terms of geography, language, gender, discipline, career stage, and visible minority.
+CSPC will oversee the application process and will base final selection of the Delegates on applicant diversity in terms of geography, language, gender, discipline, and visible minority.

 The one day event will include:

-The exact agenda of the day will be finalized in the upcoming weeks.
+The detailed event agenda will be made available in the upcoming weeks.

-2. Scientists who attend this session are required to either present a lecture at their host institution and/or write an editorial for CSPC’s editorial page about their experience, interactions with parliamentarians, and insights they gained during this experience.
+Scientists who attend this session are required to either present a lecture at their host institution, and/or write an editorial for the CSPC’s editorial page about their experience, interactions with Parliamentarians, and insights they gained during this experience.